Negative gearing

-Negative gearing is a form of financial leverage whereby an investor borrows money to acquire an income-producing investment and the gross income generated by the investment (at least in the short term) is less than the cost of owning and managing the investment, including depreciation and interest charged on the loan (but excluding capital repayments).
-The investor may enter into a negatively geared investment expecting tax benefits or the capital gain on the investment after it is sold to exceed the accumulated losses of holding the investment.
-The investor would take into account the tax treatment of negative gearing, which may generate additional benefits to the investor in the form of tax benefits if the loss on a negatively geared investment is tax-deductible against the investor's other taxable income and if the capital gain on the sale is given a favourable tax treatment.
+Negative gearing is a financial leverage strategy whereby an investor borrows money to acquire an income-producing investment, knowing that the gross income generated by the investment (at least in the short term) will be less than the cost of owning and managing the investment, including depreciation and interest charged on the loan (but excluding capital repayments).

+Investors may choose this approach expecting an overall reduction in tax in the short term, if a loss on a negatively geared investment is tax-deductible against other taxable income.
+They may also benefit from the capital gain on the investment when it is eventually is sold, especially if the capital gain on the sale is given a favourable tax treatment.
+If these benefits exceed the accumulated losses of holding the investment, the investor will make a profit.

 Overview

 Negative gearing is often discussed with regard to real estate, where rental income is less than mortgage loan interest costs, but may also apply to shares in companies whose dividend income falls short of interest costs on a margin loan.
 The tax treatment may or may not be the same between the two.

 Positive gearing occurs when one borrows to invest in an income-producing asset and the returns (income) from that asset exceed the cost of borrowing.
 From then on, the investor must pay tax on the rental income profit until the asset is sold, at which point the investor must pay capital gains tax on any profit.

 When the income generated covers the interest, it is simply a geared investment, which creates passive income.
 A negative gearing strategy makes a profit under any of the following circumstances: